eddie-energy/.github/.github/ISSUE_TEMPLATE/region-connector.md

   - [ ] Remove credentials if possible
   - [ ] Terminate on the permission administrators side if possible
 - [ ] Time out stale permission requests
+- [ ] Implement health indicators for external APIs and services

 ## Blockers